jina-ai/docs/chapters/io.rst

 How to handle Input and Output for Flows
 =======================================

-This chapter explains how to provide input data to the `Flow API`.
+This chapter explains how input and output data is handled by the `Flow API`.
-Moreover, it describes how to handle the output via callback functions.

 Input
 -----
 The input data for the `Flow` operations `Flow.index`, `Flow.update` and `Flow.search` can be provided in three different ways.
-In the following, the input functionality is shown using the `Flow.index` function.
+In the following example, the input functionality is shown using the `Flow.index` function.
 For `Flow.update` and `Flow.search`, the input is provided the same way.

 #.
 A single `Document` can be sent through the `Flow` as shown below.